 Wineglass Bay & Hazards Beach

 Wineglass Bay and Hazards Beach are located in Freycinet National Park.
-This is a wonderful walk.
-From the lookout, you can see amazing views of Wineglass Bay.
+This is a wonderful walk, and from the lookout, you can see amazing views of Wineglass Bay.
 Then, walk along the beautiful sandy beach of Wineglass Bay and across to Hazards Beach.

 I know why this is one of the most popular places to visit in Tasmania.
 We had a beautiful day in July to do this walk, but it would be fantastic in Summer to swim at either Wineglass Bay or Hazards Beach (or both).